Low back pain: Medications

-Antidepressants may be effective for treating chronic pain associated with symptoms of depression, but they have a risk of side effects.
+SNRI antidepressants may have small effects on chronic low back pain, but are associated with adverse effects.
+Evidence is lacking for the use of SSRIs and tricyclic antidepressants.
 Although the antiseizure drugs gabapentin, pregabalin, and topiramate are sometimes used for chronic low back pain evidence does not support a benefit.

 Systemic oral steroids have not been shown to be useful in low back pain.
 Facet joint injections and steroid injections into the discs have not been found to be effective in those with persistent, non-radiating pain; however, they may be considered for those with persistent sciatic pain.
 Epidural corticosteroid injections provide a slight and questionable short-term improvement in those with sciatica but are of no long-term benefit.
 There are also concerns of potential side effects.

 Surgery

 Surgery may be useful in those with a herniated disc that is causing significant pain radiating into the leg, significant leg weakness, bladder problems, or loss of bowel control.
 It may also be useful in those with spinal stenosis.
 In the absence of these issues, there is no clear evidence of a benefit from surgery.

 Discectomy (the partial removal of a disc that is causing leg pain) can provide pain relief sooner than nonsurgical treatments.
 Discectomy has better outcomes at one year but not at four to ten years.
 The less invasive microdiscectomy has not been shown to result in a different outcome than regular discectomy.
 For most other conditions, there is not enough evidence to provide recommendations for surgical options.
 The long-term effect surgery has on degenerative disc disease is not clear.
 Less invasive surgical options have improved recovery times, but evidence regarding effectiveness is insufficient.

 For those with pain localized to the lower back due to disc degeneration, fair evidence supports spinal fusion as equal to intensive physical therapy and slightly better than low-intensity nonsurgical measures.
-Fusion may be considered for those with low back pain from acquired displaced vertebra that does not improve with conservative treatment, although only a few of those who have spinal fusion experience good results.
+Fusion may be considered for those with low back pain from acquired displaced vertebra that does not improve with conservative treatment, although only a few of those who have spinal fusion experience good results, and there may be no clinically important difference between disk replacement and fusion surgery.
 There are a number of different surgical procedures to achieve fusion, with no clear evidence of one being better than the others.
 Adding spinal implant devices during fusion increases the risk but provides no added improvement in pain or function.
+Spinal cord stimulation using implanted electrodes is not supported by evidence due to the potential risks and costs.